Humana Medicare Advantage Review (2026): Cost, Pros & Cons

 Humana Member Benefits

-• Vision and Hearing Benefits: All 2026 Humana plans include routine vision coverage for eye exams and eyewear.
-Hearing benefits cover exams and hearing aids, helping you maintain hearing and vision health without extra costs.
+• Vision and hearing benefits: All 2026 Humana plans include routine vision coverage for eye exams and eyewear.
+Hearing benefits cover exams and hearing aids.
+Original Medicare doesn't cover hearing aids, and out-of-pocket costs without coverage run $3,000 to $6,000 per device.

-• Primary Care and Preventive Services: Many plans feature unlimited primary care visits with $0 copays at in-network providers.
-Plans also include $0 copays for preventive services like mammograms, colonoscopies, bone density exams and routine vaccines.
+• Primary care and preventive services: Many plans feature unlimited primary care visits with $0 copays at in-network providers.
+Preventive services, including mammograms, colonoscopies, bone density exams and routine vaccines, are also covered at $0.

 • Special Needs Plans: Humana's Institutional Special Needs Plans (I-SNPs) include additional care coordination support, music therapy sessions designed by certified therapists and transportation benefits for members with chronic conditions.